autowarefoundation/autoware/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 #### Common conditions

-At first, the function `isSatisfiedWithCommonCondition()` includes conditions used for all object class.
+At first, the function `isSatisfiedWithCommonCondition()` includes conditions used for all object classes.

 ```plantuml
 @startuml